vinzscam/react-native-file-viewer/README.md

 const url = 'https://www.adobe.com/content/dam/Adobe/en/devnet/pdf/pdfs/PDF32000_2008.pdf';

 // Feel free to change main path according to your requirements.

-// IMPORTANT: A file extension is always required on iOS. const localFile = `${RNFS.DocumentDirectoryPath}/temporaryfile.pdf`;
+// IMPORTANT: A file extension is always required on iOS.
+// You might encounter issues if the file extension isn't included
+// or if the extension doesn't match the mime type of the file. const localFile = `${RNFS.DocumentDirectoryPath}/temporaryfile.pdf`;

 const options = {